smart-on-fhir/health-cards/docs/index.md

     * payload is minified (i.e., all optional whitespace is stripped)
     * payload is compressed with the DEFLATE (see [RFC1951](https://www.ietf.org/rfc/rfc1951.txt)) algorithm before being signed (note, this should be "raw" DEFLATE compression, omitting any zlib or gz headers)

-For Health Cards that will be directly embedded in QR codes, issuers SHALL ensure that:
+For Health Cards that will be directly represented as QR codes, issuers SHALL ensure that:

 * JWS payload `.vc.credentialSubject.fhirBundle` is created:
     * without `Resource.id` elements